$299,913Average Value$198Average Price per Sq Ft9Homes For Sale

 Accomac is the county seat and a peaceful waterfront community

-Set against Metompkin Bay, Accomac was formally chosen in 1690 as the seat of Accomack County.
+Set against Metompkin Bay, Accomac was formally chosen as the seat of Accomack County in 1690.
 Today, the town remains a thriving employment hub, home to a Perdue Farms facility and many century-old government buildings.
 But with brackish water weaving between lush marshland and very few commercial options, Accomac also offers a scenic and secluded setting.
 “Life is just peaceful here,” says Tammy Hill, a Realtor with Coldwell Banker Harbour Realty and an Accomack County resident.
 “There aren’t any tourists, and everything from architecture to nature is well-preserved.”
 Locals can boat to undeveloped beaches and enjoy quiet fishing trips in shallow creeks.
 But when they need groceries or a night out, other Eastern Shore towns, like Olney and Onancock, are just a quick drive away.

 Historic homes and some newer builds

 Accomac’s earliest homes include bungalows and Queen Annes dating back to the early 1900s.
 Mid-20th-century ranch-style homes and Cape Cod cottages are also common.
-Loblolly pine trees and above-ground power lines tower over the area’s cracked asphalt roads.
-Wheat, corn and soybean crops often stretch behind inland homes, while waterfront houses typically have wooden piers.
+Loblolly pine trees and above-ground power lines often tower over the area’s cracked asphalt roads.
+Wheat, corn and soybean crops occasionally stretch behind inland homes, while waterfront houses typically have wooden piers.
 The median single-family home price is about $462,000, though waterfront houses may cost up to $840,000.
 Empty lots are also regularly for sale here, with prices ranging from $35,000 to $550,000, depending on the acreage.
-Tropical storms and rising sea levels frequently cause Metompkin Bay to overflow, so flood insurance may be mandatory for properties closest to the waterway, and any new-build homes must be raised 2 feet.
+Tropical storms and rising sea levels can cause Metompkin Bay to overflow, so flood insurance may be mandatory for properties closest to the waterway, and any new-build homes must be raised 2 feet.

 Locals boat, fish and go to secret beaches